 P. A. Hunt, M. D. Segall & J. D. Tyzack, J. Comput.-Aided Mol.
 Des.
 2018, 32, pp537–546

-This paper appears in J. Comput.-Aided Mol.
-Des. and describes the underlying methods and validation of the new model predicting the most likely Cytochrome P450 isoforms responsible for metabolism of a compound in StarDrop’s P450 module.
+This paper describes the underlying methods and validation of a model predicting the most likely Cytochrome P450 isoforms responsible for metabolism of a compound.
+The model makes up part of StarDrop’s P450 module.

 In the development of novel pharmaceuticals, the knowledge of how many, and which, Cytochrome P450 isoforms are involved in the phase I metabolism of a compound is important.
 Potential problems can arise if a compound is metabolised predominantly by a single isoform in terms of drug-drug interactions or genetic polymorphisms that would lead to variations in exposure in the general population.
 Combined with models of regioselectivities of metabolism by each isoform, such a model would also aid in the prediction of the metabolites likely to be formed by P450-mediated metabolism.